szigetvarikati/ToDo-MVC-Cypress-Tests/cypress/documentation/user_stories.md

    - As a user, I want to see the number of todo items.
    - As a user, I want to see active todo items.
    - As a user, I want to see completed todo items.
-   - As a user, I want to be able delete todo items.
+   - As a user, I want to be able to edit or delete todo items.

 3. **Managing Todo Status:**